This article describes how to locally configure the update settings on a standalone Windows or Mac OS X computer.

 - On the main screen, under the 'Updating' section click on the 'Configure updating' option.

 - On the 'Primary location' tab enter the address that Sophos AutoUpdate (SAU) should attempt to connect to.
 If you want the computer to connect to Sophos' databank directly: From the drop down menu select the one word address 'Sophos'.
+If the tab is grayed out and cannot be accessed see the notes section at the top of this article for advice.

 - While on the 'Primary location' tab enter the credentials SAU should use to access the address.
 If you have set the address to 'Sophos' you must enter the Sophos-issued credentials as sent to you when you purchased the license.
-The correct username will either start with the letters 'sbe' or 'em' or be a string of letters and number - the username is not your email address.
+The correct username will either start with the letters 'em' or be a string of letters and number - the username is not your email address.
 If you have not set the address to 'Sophos' you will either know the credentials to enter or have been given them by your network administrator.
 As the source is not controlled by Sophos we are unfortunately unable to advise what to correct credentials are.

 Note: If you have forgotten your Sophos-issued username/password or do not know it you must email email@example.com and request them to be issued again.
 Do not phone or email Technical Support as they are unable to provide license details for security reasons.